 Snapshot virtual tour

-The Big Bog Visitor Center was completed in 2011.
+The visitor center was completed in 2011.
 Visitors are greeted by friendly staff at the front counter where they can request information, register for a campsite, or make a Nature Store purchase.
-The exhibit area is filled with information about the plants, animals, and fish found in the Big Bog and Upper Red Lake.
-If you tilt this scene down by dragging your mouse, you will see the highlight of the visitor center on the floor...a stunning aerial view of the Big Bog.
+The exhibit area is filled with information about the plants, animals and fish found in the Big Bog and Upper Red Lake.
+The floor features a stunning aerial view of the Big Bog.

 As a result of the devastating fires that swept across the Big Bog in the 1930s, fire towers were erected on Ludlow Island and here on the Tamarac River.
 The fire tower that currently stands in the park was built in the same year and style as the tower that was originally located near site 1 in the campground.
 This tower was moved from Pine Island State Forest, renovated, re-constructed, and opened to the public in 2011.
 Visitors are welcome to climb the stairs of the 100 foot tower during regular visitor center hours.

 An incredible view can be experienced from the cab of the fire tower: you can see miles of blue water on Upper Red Lake to the west; Highway 72 heads to Baudette in the north; ovoid islands of spruce and tamarack trees poke up from the Big Bog to the northeast; trees line the Tamarac River to the east; and Highway 72 runs south to Kelliher.
-A camera is located on the west side of the tower cab with live feedback to a kiosk in the visitor center for those who are unable to make it to the top of the tower.
+A camera on the tower's west side sends a live feed to a kiosk in the visitor center for those who are unable to make it to the top.

 The campground, located on the Tamarac River, has 5 non-electric sites and 26 electric sites.
 The electric sites have both 30 and 50 amp service.
 A convenient shower / restroom facility and fish cleaning house are located in the center of the campground.
 A boat launch and numerous docks along the river are available for visitor use.
 Most campers leave their boats in the water during their stay.
 The campground is also within walking distance of the visitor center and swimming beach.